PaloAltoNetworks/K12Skillet/README.md

 ## Requirements

-*PAN-OS 9.X
+* PAN-OS 9.X
-*Threat, URL, and Wildfire subscriptions
+* Threat, URL, and Wildfire subscriptions
-*Panhandler
+* Panhandler

 ## K12 Skillet and panhandler

-K-12 Skillet is designed to be used with the panhandler application to API load structured configurations.
+K12 Skillet is designed to be used with the panhandler application to API load structured configurations.
 It also captures web form data to semi-customize the configuration for local use.